 If a candidate controlled committee pays for 500 or more similar telephone calls made by vendors ("robo" calls) or paid individuals advocating the candidate's own election, the name of the organization that authorized the call must be disclosed to the recipient of the call.
 If the organization authorizing the call does not have filing obligations under the Act, the name of the candidate that paid for the call must be disclosed to recipients.
 The disclosure must include the words "paid for by" or "authorized by."
-The disclosure disclosure is not required for telephone calls personally dialed by the candidate, campaign manager, or volunteers.
+The disclosure is not required for telephone calls personally dialed by the candidate, campaign manager, or volunteers.

 Ex 8.1 - Senator Reitz pays a vendor to make calls to 1,500 local voters to encourage them to reelect her to Senate.
-The disclaimer disclosure must state that the telephone calls were paid for by the candidate's committee.
-For example, "[t]his call was paid for by Reelect Senator Reitz 20XX."
+The disclosure must state that the telephone calls were paid for by the candidate's committee.
+For example, "[t] his call was paid for by Reelect Senator Reitz 20XX."

 Ex 8.2 - At Senator Reitz's request, Citizens for Better Schools (a general purpose committee) pays a vendor to make calls to 1,500 local voters to encourage them to reelect Senator Reitz.
-The disclaimer disclosure must identify the committee paying for the call or the candidate authorizing the call.
+The disclosure must identify the committee paying for the call or the candidate authorizing the call.
 For example, "[t]his call was paid for by Citizens for Better Schools" or "[t]his call was authorized by Senator Reitz."

-Calls Made by Committees Primarily Formed to Support or Oppose a Candidate expenditure, the disclaimer disclosure must also include a statement that the advertisement was not authorized by a candidate or a committee controlled by a candidate.
-The disclaimer disclosure must also include the committee's top three contributors of \$50,000 or more during the 12-month period prior to the expenditure, if any.
+Calls Made by Committees Primarily Formed to Support or Oppose a Candidate

+If a primarily formed committee pays for a telephone call that expressly advocates support for or opposition to a candidate, the name of the committee must be disclosed to recipients.
+The disclosure must include the words "Ad paid for by."
+If the call is an independent expenditure, the disclosure must also include a statement that the advertisement was not authorized by a candidate or a committee controlled by a candidate.
+The disclosure must also include the committee's top three contributors of \$50,000 or more during the 12-month period prior to the expenditure, if any.